Rohit01-zoey/Rohit01-zoey.github.io/_pages/about_einstein.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
 Hi, I am a Fifth year undergraduate at the Indian Institute of Technology, Bombay.
 I am pursuing my Electrical Engineering with a specialization in Machine Learning.

 My research interests include meta-learning and active distillation.
+I want to create algorithms which span the breadth of machine learning wih a special focus on their real world applicability.